 Cooking string - I place the cooking string in a baggie to keep it protected since it is an item we use while cooking.
 Plus, it doesn't get unraveled when it is inside. =)

-Rubberbands - Collecting a few rubber bands are very helpful when you need to keep things together.
-Storing them in a small drawer organizer works great.
+Rubberbands - Collecting a few rubber bands (Affiliate Link) is very helpful when keeping things together.
+Storing them in a small drawer organizer (Affiliate Link) works great.

 Notetaking items to have in the junk drawer